Naro-chain/NovaX/README.md

     - ULP / NVX Index Composition (Pair of Liquidity Pool)
 3. Earn

-    This Page is for Staking NVX/ULP Token & Earning Rewards(esNVX)
+    This Page is for Staking NVX/ULP Token & Earning Rewards(esNVX).

     - Overview of connected Wallet